Sonoma County Water Agency provides high quality drinking water to over 600,000 people

 Coyote Valley Dam and Lake Mendocino:

-Located on the East Fork of the Russian River, Coyote Dam is a rolled earth embankment forms Lake Mendocino.
+Located on the East Fork of the Russian River, Coyote Dam is a rolled earth embankment dam that forms Lake Mendocino.
 Lake Mendocino is a U.S. Army Corps of Engineers project that began storing water in 1959.
 It captures a drainage area of about 105 square miles, and provides a total storage capacity of 118,000 acre-feet with a water supply pool of 70,000 acre-feet.

 Warm Springs Dam and Lake Sonoma:

-Warm Springs Dam is a multi-purpose reservoir serves as a flood control, water supply and recreational facility.
+Warm Springs Dam is a multi-purpose reservoir that serves as a flood control, water supply and recreational facility.
 The Water Agency is the local cost-sharing partner for Warm Springs Dam, and determines the amount of water to be released when the lake level is in the water supply pool, and the US Army Corps of Engineers manages flood control releases.